MarvinTeichmann/KittiSeg/README.md

 ## Requirements

-The code requires [Tensorflow 1.0](https://www.tensorflow.org/install/) as well as the following python libraries:
+The code requires [Tensorflow 1.0](https://www.tensorflow.org/install/), python 2.7 as well as the following python libraries:

 * matplotlib
 * numpy